simonneutert/simonneutert.github.io/src/_posts/2025/2025-10-24-nordic-work-culture-german-it.md

 ### This Month:
 - **Document your workload.** Write down everything you're responsible for.
 Share it with your manager.
 Often they don't realize the full scope.
 - **Say no to something.** One meeting, one project, one "quick favor."
-Practice the word "no".
+Practice saying "no".
 - **Find an ally.** One person on your team who gets it.
 Support each other.

 ### This Quarter: